lino-framework/book/docs/specs/vat.rst

 VAT rules
 =========

-A **VAT rule** defines which VAT rate to apply and which account to use for a given combination of regime, class and trade type.

-The available VAT rules vary depending on which VAT declaration plugin is installed.
-The list below is when no declaration module is installed, so we have only one default rule with no condition and zero rate.
+When no national declaration module is installed, we have only one default :term:`VAT rule` with no condition and zero rate.

 >>> rt.show(vat.VatRules, language="en")
 ... #doctest: +ELLIPSIS +NORMALIZE_WHITESPACE